 10. Children are always listening - especially when you think they're not.
 So, avoid discussions regarding the divorce, finances, the other parent, and other adult subjects when your children are within earshot.

 Contact myself or a member of the Family Law team at Crombie Wilkinson for help and advice on your personal circumstances.
-I can be contact at our York office on 01904 624185.
+I can be contacted at our York office on 01904 624185.
 We have offices in York, Selby, Malton and Pickering where you can make an appointment to see a Family Lawyer.